 “Narcissists like to talk about themselves, which is another obvious sign,” Raichbach says.
 “Instead of sharing and listening to you, they’re emotionally evasive and expect you to save your breath for reinforcing their specialness.”

+Over time, they’ll demand more attention from their partners.
+According to Balestrieri, that can manifest in insidious ways.
 “Someone with [narcissism] might be pretty antagonistic, actually,” she says.
 “And negative attention is better than no attention.
 The thing that would get to the narcissist’s core the quickest is being irrelevant, and when we don’t give a narcissist attention, they feel irrelevant.
 Often, they can get provocative and antagonistic as a way to at least secure that [attention].”

+To a narcissist, the line between “positive” and “negative” attention might be razor thin.
+Narcissists often behave in less agreeable ways than non-narcissists, particularly when they have low self-esteem.
+“Think about the little boy who goes to the refrigerator and says ‘Mom, mom, mom, mom—look at me, look at me!'”
+Balestrieri says.
+“She’s on the phone, and he finally turns over a carton of orange juice and smiles—because now, he has mom’s attention, even though he’s doing something naughty.”
 “A narcissist can show up like that, too.
 They can be a hero or they can be a villain.
 It doesn’t really matter.
 As long as they’re getting that supply. …It’s not just about violating rules so much as it’s about just doing whatever they can to stay relevant and in the forefront of people’s minds.”

 4. Narcissists are fixated on envy.